maranasgroup/Protein-InDelMaker/README.md

 **Any bugs/comments/questions to be addressed to mailforveda@gmail.com **
 ** Dated:- 26th November 2019 **

+**Citation**:
+If you use this package, please cite the following article.
+Thanks.

+Chowdhury, R., Grisewood, M.J., Boorla, V.S., Yan, Q., Pfleger, B.F. and Maranas, C.D., 2020.
+IPRO+/−: Computational Protein Design Tool Allowing for Insertions and Deletions.
+Structure.

 ** Requirements**:
 Make sure your system has these installed before running the package
 1. Python 3.7 and above
-2. PyRosetta version 4 for Python 3.7
+2. PyRosetta version 4 for Python 3.7 (http://www.pyrosetta.org/dow)
 3. Numpy version 1.16 and above

 **Input files preparation**: